cozy/cozy-banks/docs/services.md

 slug: `stats`

-Computes statistics on bank accounts and save the results in `io.cozy.bank.accounts.stats` doctype.
+Computes statistics (see [the documentation](https://docs.cozy.io/en/cozy-doctypes/docs/io.cozy.bank/#iocozybankaccountsstats) for more informations) on bank accounts and save the results in `io.cozy.bank.accounts.stats` doctype.

 ### Automatic groups